Provissy/HoppoPlugin/README.md

 # HoppoPlugin
-The best plugin of KanColleViewer in Chinese.
+One of the best plugins of KanColleViewer in Chinese.

 A plenty of functions in this plugin.